Geometric measure of entanglement for pure states and mean value of spin: Geometric measure of entanglement for principal families of -qubit states

 \subsection{Dicke states}

 The Dicke state for $n$ qubits is defined as follows

-Each state in this superposition contains $k$ unities (excitations) and $n-k$ zeros. the number of states in (\ref{CW}) is $C_n^{k}=n!/k!(n-k)!$ and thus the normalization constant $A=\sqrt{1/C_n^{k}}$.
-Distinguishing the first qubit we rewrite (\ref{CW}) in the form (\ref{PsiG}) where
+Each state in this superposition contains $k$ unities (excitations) and $n-k$ zeros. the number of states in (\ref{CW}) is $C_n^{k}=n!/k!(n-k)!$ and thus the normalization constant reads $A=\sqrt{1/C_n^{k}}$.
+Distinguishing the first qubit we rewrite (\ref{CW}) in form (\ref{PsiG}) where

 Note that states in $|\phi_1\rangle$ contain $k-1$ units and $n-k$ zeros, states in $|\phi_2\rangle$ contain $k$ units and $n-k-1$ zeros.
 The number of states in $|\phi_1\rangle$ is $C_{n-1}^{k-1}=(n-1)!/(k-1)!(n-k)!$ and in $|\phi_2\rangle$ is $C_{n-1}^{k}=(n-1)!/(k)!(n-1-k)!$.
 Normalization constants are $A_1=1/\sqrt{C_{n-1}^{k-1}}$ and $A_2=1/\sqrt{C_{n-1}^{k}}$.
 Then $a=A/A_1=\sqrt{C_{n-1}^{k-1}/C_n^{k}}=\sqrt{n_1/n}$ and $b=\sqrt{C_{n-1}^{k}/C_n^{k}}=\sqrt{(n-k)/n}$.